King Creole: Plot

-Later that night, Danny meets Ronnie again at The Blue Shade nightclub, where Danny is now employed.
-At first, she pretends not to know him, as she is accompanied by her boyfriend and the club's owner, Maxie Fields, aka "The Pig" (Matthau).
-When Maxie does not believe her, she claims she heard Danny sing once.
-Maxie insists that Danny prove he can sing.
-His rendition of "Trouble" impresses Charlie LeGrand (Paul Stewart), the honest owner of the King Creole nightclub, the only nightspot in the area not owned by Maxie.
-Impressed, LeGrand offers Danny a job as a singer at his club.
+Only Nellie, working at the snack bar, notices his complicity in the theft, but she does not report him.
+Danny invites Nellie to a fictitious party in a hotel room; finding nobody else there, she starts crying and leaves after admitting that she still wants to see him again, but not under those conditions.

-After leaving the club Danny meets up with the Shark gang for his share of the nightly take, but their leader, Shark only gives dummy five and Danny takes the money back from Shark and give it to Dummy, resulting Shark reannounce that Danny is out of the Shark gang and calling him "Trouble" and walks away.
-He then makes his way to the five and dime at closing time to see Nellie.
-Danny invites Nellie to a fictitious party in a hotel room.
-Finding nobody else there, Nellie starts crying in fear and leaves after admitting that she still wants to see Danny again, but not under those conditions.
+That night, Danny meets Ronnie again at The Blue Shade night club, where he works.
+At first, she pretends not to know him, as she is accompanied by her boyfriend and the club's owner, Maxie Fields, aka "The Pig".
+When Maxie does not believe her, she claims that she heard Danny sing once.
+Maxie insists that Danny prove that he can sing.
+His rendition of "Trouble" impresses Charlie LeGrand, the honest owner of the King Creole club, the only nightspot in the area not owned by Maxie.
+He offers Danny a job as a singer.

-Meanwhile, Mr. Fisher finds employment as a pharmacist in a local drug store, but his boss, Mr. Primont (Gavin Gordon)—who reluctantly hired Mr. Fisher after his boss made him do so—constantly demeans Mr. Fisher out of retaliation, much to Danny's embarrassment.
-That situation makes it easier for Danny to go against his father's wishes and accept Charlie's job offer.
-When Danny becomes a hit at the King Creole, Maxie tries to hire him.
+Meanwhile, Mr. Fisher gets work as a pharmacist in a drug store, but his boss Mr. Primont is constantly demeaning him.
+That makes it easier for Danny to go against his father's wishes and take Charlie's offer.
+When Danny is a hit, Maxie tries to hire him.
 Danny declines his offer out of loyalty to Charlie.